airbytehq/airbyte/docs/integrations/destinations/postgres.md

 ### Setup the Postgres destination in Airbyte

-You should now have all the requirements needed to configure BigQuery as a destination in the UI.
-You'll need the following information to configure the BigQuery destination:
+You should now have all the requirements needed to configure Postgres as a destination in the UI.
+You'll need the following information to configure the Postgres destination:

 * **Host**
 * **Port**